mgsosna/mattsosna.com/_posts/careers/2020-10-26-DS-transition-2.md

 ### Model fundamentals
 Let's say we take all these considerations to heart and are confident our sample is representative of the broader population.
 Now what?
 Since it's easy to build a model that actually isn't informative at all, let's start with a foundation for what models and their components are.
 We'll first take a high-level view of two of the main types of models $-$ **regression** and **classification** $-$ before diving into **coefficients** and **residuals**, as well as **linear and logistic regression.** These concepts will help us understand what a model is, how to quantify trends in our data, and how to evaluate model accuracy.

-#### Regression and classification
+#### The high-level view
+As a recap, a model is a simplified representation of reality, like "the colder it is, the more clothes I should put on" or "students are more likely to pass an exam if they study a lot and sleep well."<sup>[[4]](#footnotes)</sup> A model takes in inputs, such as temperature, and returns an output, such as the number of clothes to wear.

 The type of model we'll want to build will depend on whether we want to predict a *continuous* or *discrete* outcome.
-A continuous value is a number with a decimal, like 0.555 mL, 1.0 g, or $13.81.
+A continuous value is a number with a decimal, like 0.555 mL, $13.81, or 99.9%.
 A discrete value is a distinct category, like "big," "red," or "cat." ("Big red cat" could also be a category!)

 We use regression models to predict continuous outcomes and classification models to predict discrete outcomes.
 A typical regression model could answer the question *"What is a student's score on an exam, given factors like how much they studied?"* A classification model, meanwhile, would answer *"Does a student pass the exam, given factors like how much they studied?"* The regression is predicting the student's specific score, while the classification predicts whether they belong to the "passed" or "failed" categories.

+#### Regression
-A simple **linear regression model** that predicts a student's exam score based off 1) the number of hours the student studied and 2) the number of hours of sleep the night before would look like this:
+Here's a simple **linear regression model** that predicts a student's exam score based off 1) the number of hours the student studied and 2) the number of hours of sleep the night before:

 $$y = \beta_0 + \beta_1x_1 + \beta_2x_2$$